Forge for Minecraft 1.14.2 has been released, so here is the first part of the tutorial!

 Before I get started:

 You should have an IDE installed.
 I will be using IntelliJ IDEA, but it is also possible to use Eclipse.
 I will not be teaching Java so you should do a Java tutorial first if you don’t have any experience.
 Most steps are the same on different operating systems, but some steps may differ.
+Make sure you have jdk 8 64 bit installed.
+I’d recommend getting openjdk.

 Well, let’s get started!